“A word aptly spoken is like apples of gold in settings of silver.” Proverbs 25:11

 *NOTE* This is messy!
 Fun, but messy!
 You will want to make sure that your children are not wearing their good clothes and that this activity takes place on a bare floor and not carpet.

 7. Presentation.
 Have your child give a presentation of sorts to a local retirement home.
 This can include giving a craft demonstration, playing piano for them as in a short recital, singing or reciting a poem.
 This teaches your child how to present him/herself.
 This can be done with children of all ages.
 The sooner you get your child comfortable talking in public, the better.
-It will become like second nature to them and they may be able to avoid the biggest fear that most people have: PUBLIC SPEAKING.
+It will become like second nature to them, and they may be able to avoid the biggest fear that most people have: PUBLIC SPEAKING.
 Studies show that people who enjoy speaking in public are more successful than those who do not.
 So get them out there showing off the talents God gave them!

 8. What’s Going on in the Picture?
 This one is great for the little ones.
 Have your child tell you what he sees in a picture.
 Encourage him to describe the scenery, the people, the colors…anything he sees.
 For older children, have them talk about what they think might have just happened before this scene and what they think will happen after.
 This gives them practice in formulating ideas in a logical manner that others can easily understand.

 9. Finish a Story.
-This one is also very good for different age groups.
+This one is also great for different age groups.
 Kids love stories!
 You start off a story and have your child finish it.
 For very young children, you can tell them a nursery rhyme and have them make up an alternate ending or add on to the story.
 This exercise is great for teaching beginning verbal communication skills.

 10. Impromptu Speech.
 This exercise is wonderful for children of all ages.
-Pick a topic that your child is familiar with or just loves and ask him/her to speak for about 2 minutes on that topic.
+Pick a topic that your child is familiar with and ask him/her to speak for about 2 minutes on that topic.
 After a while, have your student graduate to speaking on more difficult topics and/or for longer periods of time.
 You can start them off by talking about their favorite movie and eventually graduate them to controversial topics like prayer in school.

 “You can have brilliant ideas, but if you can’t get them across, they won’t get you anywhere.”
 Lee Iacocca